DEDICATED PLAYER PROGRAM (U8-U13)

 - Should space allow, additional spots will be given to players seeking supplementary training from other clubs

 - Cannot turn away players who show promise just because they are inexperienced at the present moment

 - Cannot accurately predict the potential or future performance of a player

-- Cannot guarantee that your player will make the BCSPL team at U14 because the characteristics of young players are not the same as those in mature elite athletes
+- Cannot guarantee that your player will make the BCSPL team at U14 because the characteristics of young players are not the same as those of mature elite athletes

 - Can develop and support players that are ready and willing to train, follow our standards-based training methods and trust our judgement as it relates to their development